Seryabiz/Phase_2_Project/README.md

 4. The company's studio should not focus on the runtime but other factors of quality that will make the movies more popular.
 The heatmap confirms that the runtime does not affect the popularity and thus the company's studio should not focus on the runtime but other factors of quality that will make the movies more popular eg the genre of the movie.
 5. The Comedy, Documentary, Fantasy genre is the most popular and therefore the studio should therefore venture into producing that genre.
 # Conclusion
-The research done and the results found indicate that the company's plan of starting a movie studio is a viable venture and should therefore be explored.
+The results indicate that the company's plan of starting a movie studio is a viable venture and should therefore be explored.
 To ensure that the venture is profitable the recommendations mentioned in the report should be taken into consideration.
-The industry is ever changing and constant research and always keeping up to date with changes in consumer preferences and the financial performance of the industry.
+The industry is ever changing and constant research and update on consumer preferences and the financial performance of the industry is highly recommended